 “At the end of the day, we can endure much more than we think we can.”
 Frida Kahlo

-Adobos are intensely flavored chili purees used as marinades for seafood, fish and meats.
+Adobos are intensely flavored chili purees used as marinades.
 Mexican cooks have been rubbing chiles on meats for centuries but the Spanish influence added the spices and garlic to the mix.
 In other words, this stuff has history.
 I found the whole process not only easy but also satisfying.
 It was fun to roast the dried fruit and bring them back to life with water.
 I felt connected to this culinary past in a way I never have before.
-Even though the ancho is considered one of the mildest peppers reminiscent of raisin and tamarind, it still has a kick.
+Even though the ancho is considered one of the mildest peppers reminiscent of raisin and tamarind it still has a kick.
 So be careful to wash your hands really good and avoid touching the eyes and nose during preparation.

 Abby was spicy.
 Below she is pictured in Villadolid, Mexico with its 16th century colonial buildings excited about some sculptures that were scattered around town.
 She told her daughter in law Emily that “this one was her new girlfriend” and asked to have a photo taken with her.
 Just look at that smile!

 Ingredients: 2.5 ounces dried ancho chiles, wiped clean, stemmed, slit open, seeded and deveined, 1/2 cup water, 1/4 cup Seville orange juice or distilled white vinegar (I used 3 equal parts orange, lemon and vinegar) 2 garlic cloves peeled, 1/2 teaspoon salt, 1/2 teaspoon sugar, 1/8 teaspoon of ground cumin and Mexican oregano.